So you find search engine optimization (SEO) a little intimidating, huh?

-While there aren’t many shortcuts to SEO success, there are some growth hacks you can use to streamline the process and leverage your time, money, and connections more efficiently.
+While there aren’t many shortcuts to SEO success, there are some online marketing growth tips /growth hacking techniques you can use to streamline the process of growth hacking process and leverage your time, growth hackers conference, growth marketers, money, growth hacker and connections more efficiently.

 Let’s take a look at some of the top SEO growth hacks to propel your efforts moving forward:

-To build up a few quick links, add your website to all of the main online directories, such as Yelp, Google My Business, Capterra, and any other niche/industry websites that are relevant to your field.
+To build up a few quick links, add your website to all of the main online directories, such as Yelp, Google My Business, Capterra, and any other niche or industry websites that are relevant to your field.

 You won’t generate a ton of SEO juice from directory links, but it definitely has some impact.
 They’re free to claim and easy to set up – why wouldn’t you grab them?

-Guest posting is one of our absolute favorite strategies.
+Guest posting is one of our absolute favourite strategies.
 It works wonders and, when done with consistency, can move the needle in a major way.